 If you don’t have a Roth IRA, now is the time to get one.
 But first, you need to make sure you’re eligible.

-Roth IRAs have eligibility requirements based on your income.
-If you file your taxes as a single or head of household, you can’t contribute to a Roth if you earn more than $140,000 per year.
-For the 2021 tax year, if you earn between $125,000 and $140,000 you can contribute, but not the full amount.
-If you’re married and file jointly, you need an income of less than $208,000 to be eligible.
+Roth IRAs have eligibility and contribution limits based on your income.
+If you file your taxes as a single or head of household, you can’t contribute to a Roth if you earn more than $144,000 per year.
+For the 2022 tax year, individual taxpayers earning between $129,000 and $144,000 you can contribute, but not the full amount.
+If you’re married and file jointly, you need an income of less than $214,000 to be eligible.

-If you earn too much, you might want to look into other retirement investment options, like a Traditional IRA.
+If you earn too much, you might want to look into different IRA types, like a SEP IRA or traditional IRA.
 These don’t have income requirements like Roth IRAs do and you can max out contributions without worry.

 2. Understand contribution limits for 2021

 The maximum amount you can contribute changes often.
-The limit for the tax year 2021 is $6,000, or $7,000 if you’re 50 or over.
-While it’s great to max out your Roth IRA, that might be high if you don’t have a lot of wiggle room after your other financial obligations.
+The Roth IRA contribution limit for the tax year 2022 is $6,000, or $7,000 if you’re 50 or over.
+While maxing out your Roth IRA is a great feeling, the contribution limits might be high if you don’t have a lot of wiggle room after your other financial obligations.
 Consider contributing what your budget allows.